ben-zen/sammamish-router/Setup.md

 - `address=/router.lan/10.0.1.1`: Add your router's internal domain name and ip address, since the router is not going to use DHCP to assign its address, and so can't get added to the database automatically.
+- `rebind-domain-ok=/plex.direct/`: I have a Plex server behind this firewall, and since I've got a symmetric gigabit connection, I want to be able to pull streaming content directly from my home network, and the best way to do that is port forwarding for IPv4.
+IPv6 ... doesn't appear to be an issue yet.
+To properly stream directly from that server, however, dnsmasq needs to allow rebinding specifically for Plex.
+(This is maybe unnecessary?)

 I also took a chance to make sure I've mitigated a nasty vuln; search CERT in the config file to learn more.